AMD Zen 4 'Raphael' CPU Renders Show Fascinating Design

 It could just be the perspective from which the renders were made, but the IHS (integrated heat spreader) looks pretty thick compared to AMD's Zen 3 chips.
 More importantly, the purported Zen 4 design doesn't have a full-cover IHS.
 Instead, the processors reportedly feature a radical new design with multiple cutouts on each side.
 For the time being, we don't know the motivation for the cutouts.
 These could be for unique capacitor or SMD placements, but we don't know whether this will affect heat transfer.

 The most substantial change with Zen 4 doesn't reside within the IHS itself, but rather with what's underneath the processor die.
-The AM5 socket reportedly marks AMD's departure from a Land Grid Array (LGA) design to Pin Grid Array (PGA) design.
+The AM5 socket reportedly marks AMD's departure from a Pin Grid Array (PGA) design to a Land Grid Array (LGA).
 This basically means that the pins are no longer on the processor, so consumers don't have to worry about bending any pins during installation.
 However, they still have to be careful since there are other ways to ruin a processor.

 Zen 4 processors are rumored to arrive with 1,718 contacts, representing a 29.1% increase over Zen 3.
 The additional contacts will come in handy for AMD to offer new features, such as dual-channel DDR5 support and improved connectivity.
 That reportedly includes 28 high-speed PCIe 4.0 lanes, four more than Zen 3.
 There is also talk of Zen 4 chips maxing out with a 120W TDP and stretching up to 170W for a special edition part.
 Thus, the extra contacts could also help with power delivery.